Accounting standards engender confidence in the financial reporting of the private, public and not-for-profit sectors.

 Notifications also appear in the NZ Gazette — the official Government newsletter.

-Parliament may, by resolution within 21 sitting days, disallow a standard.
+Under section 117 of the Legislation Act 2019, Parliament may, by resolution within 21 sitting days, disallow a standard.

 The parliamentary process surrounding this involves consideration of the issued standard by the Regulations Review Committee.